Are you looking for a way to show your most important posts at the top of your blog page so people can see them first?

 1. The Best Content (Pillar Articles) on Your Blog

 Pillar articles are the most important content on your website.
-This includes in-depth articles, comprehensive guides, and your most popular posts.
+They include in-depth articles, comprehensive guides, and your most popular posts.

-They are the best way to introduce new users to your blog, generate leads, and increase page views.
-You would want to highlight them across your website to make sure that new users are able to find these articles.
+They are the best way to introduce new users to your blog, generate leads, and increase pageviews.
+You will want to highlight them across your website to make sure that new users can find these articles.

-For example, you may have a comprehensive article covering a specific topic in great detail.
-Such an article will be highly useful for your users and you may want to stick it to the top.
+For example, you may have written a comprehensive blog post covering a specific topic in great detail.
+This article will be highly useful for your users, and you might want to stick it to the top.

-Another type of posts that you may want to make sticky are time-relevant posts like product updates, announcements, giveaways, etc.
+Another type of post that you may want to make sticky is time-relevant content like product updates, announcements, giveaways, and more.

-Once their time relevancy is expired, you can then replace them with new sticky posts.
+Once the post’s time relevancy has expired, you can then replace it with new sticky posts.

-First, you need to edit the post that you want to make sticky or create a new one.
+First, you need to open the block editor and edit the post that you want to make sticky or create a new one.

-On the post edit screen, look towards the right-hand sidebar where you will see your document settings.
-Click on ‘Status and Visibility’ option first.
+On the post edit screen, you need to open the right-hand sidebar, where you will see your post settings.

 That’s it!
-Your post will now stick to your blog’s front page until you remove the check.
+Your post will now stick to your blog’s front page or homepage until you remove the check.

-If you want to make an older post sticky, follow the same steps and just click save.
+If you want to make an older post sticky, follow the same steps and just click the ‘Update’ button at the top.

 You can also make older posts sticky with the Quick Edit feature.

-Simply go to the Posts » All Posts page from your dashboard and search for the respective post title.
+Simply go to the Posts » All Posts page from your admin area and search for the respective post title.
 Next, you need to click the ‘Quick Edit’ option below it.

-You can also apply this on your unpublished drafts to make them sticky once they are published.
+You can also apply this to your unpublished drafts to make them sticky once they are published.

 We hope this article helped you to learn how to make sticky posts in WordPress easily.
-You may also want to see our guide on 6 cool things you can do with your WordPress and how to show your latest sticky posts.
+You may also want to see our guide on how to highlight new posts for returning visitors and our expert picks for the best email marketing services to grow your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.